Definition

 All about Charnockite and Pyroxenite Properties

 Know all about Charnockite and Pyroxenite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite and Pyroxenite belong to Igneous Rocks.Texture of Charnockite is Granular whereas that of Pyroxenite is Clastic, Granular, Phaneritic, Porphyritic.
 Charnockite appears Veined or Pebbled and Pyroxenite appears Layered, Banded, Veined and Shiny.
-The luster of Charnockite is not available while that of Pyroxenite is dull to vitreous to submetallic.
+The luster of Charnockite is while that of Pyroxenite is dull to vitreous to submetallic.
 Charnockite is available in black, grey, orange, pink, white colors whereas Pyroxenite is available in black to grey, bluish - grey, dark greenish - grey, green, light greenish grey colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Pyroxenite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones.